 Confusing Spiritual Exploration with Religion

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+We offer this curriculum through our individually tailored virtual learning academy and our traditional face-to-face sessions.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
-Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.

-Abrahamic Religions, Wikipedia
+(1) Abrahamic Religions, Wikipedia

-American Humanism Organization, americanhumanist.org
+(2) American Humanist Organization, americanhumanist.org

 (3) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia